 This leads me to wonder whether or not fishing is in our genes.
 As a cat would naturally catch a mouse, a man would naturally catch fish, and even today, that gene is still roaming around giving us the urge to fish.

 Generally, people don’t need to fish anymore to ensure they will eat, but still, people still have the desire to fish.

 Even today estimates show that fish provides 16% of the world’s protein.

 Trading cod has been going on for more than 1000 years and is now one of the longest-lasting trades in history.

 US Statistics say that in 1996 nearly 20% of the population went out hunting or fishing and in 2006 the UK alone consumed 524 tonnes of fish.

 So as well as fishing for fun, we still eat fish as a part of our normal diet.

 Fishing is now generally classed as a sport for either recreation or competition.
 You can either go fishing down to your local river, or you can book a trip on a fishing boat and go deep sea fishing.

-If you go out fishing for the day and don’t catch a bite, you come away deflated, but if you go out and come back with a big fish, you feel a buzz and pleased with your achievement.
+If you go out fishing for the day and don’t catch a bite, you come away deflated, but if you go out and come back with a big fish, you feel a buzz and are pleased with your achievement.